 Edward was deeply in love with Wallis.

-Wallis and Edward went on holiday together in Europe.
+Wallis Simpson and Prince Edward went on holiday together in Europe.

 1936 (20th January)